WhirlScript/Docs/guide/getting-started/grammar-and-types.md

 If you need to get several decimal places, multiply both the divisor and the dividend by 10 to the nth power, and then cut off the tail.

 The shell provides support for floating point numbers.
-If you need to use it, use it in the `lit` function.
+If you need to use it, use it in the `exec` function.
 :::

 ### Conversion of Data Types